 They are commonly made from materials such as foam, plastic, cork or balsa wood and come in all different shapes and sizes.

 Some of the most popular slip bobber types are made by Thill, a company that offers an entire range of slip bobbers for all types of fishing and species.
-On average, a slip bobber costs between two and 4 dollars and virtually every bait and tackle shop in America sells them.
+Thill, as well as numerous other brands and types of slip bobbers, can be found in many bait and tackle shops all over North America.

 How Does a Slip Bobber Work?